-Sales to the Company's five largest customers accounted for approximately 97%, 98%, and 84% of its net sales in fiscal 2023, 2022 and 2021, respectively.
-During fiscal 2023, two customers accounted for approximately 79% and 10% of the Company's net sales.
-During fiscal 2022, one customer accounted for approximately 82% of the Company's net sales.
-During fiscal 2021, four customers accounted for approximately 24%, 23%, 20% and 10%, respectively, of the Company's net sales.
-No other customers accounted for more than 10% of the Company's net sales for any of these periods.
-The Company expects that sales of its products to a limited number of customers will continue to account for a high percentage of net sales for the foreseeable future.
-In addition, sales to particular customers may fluctuate significantly from quarter to quarter.
-Such fluctuations may result in changes in utilization of the Company's facilities and resources.
+Revenues from the Company's five largest customers accounted for approximately 93%, 97%, and 98% of its net revenues in fiscal 2024, 2023, and 2022, respectively.
+During fiscal 2024, two customers accounted for approximately 67% and 17% of the Company's net revenues.
+During fiscal 2023, two customers accounted for approximately 79% and 10% of the Company's net revenues.
+During fiscal 2022, one customer accounted for approximately 82% of the Company's net revenues.
+No other customers accounted for more than 10% of the Company's net revenues for any of these periods.
+The Company expects that sales of its products to a limited number of customers will continue to account for a high percentage of net revenues for the foreseeable future.
+In addition, revenues from significant customers may fluctuate significantly from quarter to quarter.
+Such fluctuations may result in changes in the utilization of the Company's facilities and resources.
 The loss of or reduction or delay in orders from a significant customer or a delay in collecting or failure to collect accounts receivable from a significant customer could materially and adversely affect the Company's business, financial condition and operating results.